kubernetes-sigs/work-api/docs/enhancements/2-sync-applied-workload-resource-status/README.md

 N/A

 ### Upgrade Strategy
-It will need an upgrade on `Work` CRD on the hub cluster, and upgrade of the work controller on managed cluster.
+It will need to apply the new `WorkManifestConfig` CRD, upgrade the `Work` CRD on the hub cluster, and upgrade of the work controller on managed cluster.

 ### Version Skew Strategy
 - The `StatusSync` field is optional, and if it is not set, the `Work` CR can be correctly treated by the work controller with the older version.